arcio-uk/Common-transfer-file-CTF-Test-Data-Generator/README.md

 # Common-transfer-file-CTF-Test-Data-Generator
+Do you need to test out your MIS without exposing sensitive student data?
+It's not worth taking the risk of uploading school's data to an untrusted company on cloud servers which could be anywhere.

-This project is to allow generation of test data for the Common transfer file (CTF) XML Standard
+This project is to allow generation of test data for the Common transfer file (CTF) XML Standard, to allow you to test out software safely.

 # Need Custom Data?